-Have you finally decided to launch your business?
+Have you finally decided to launch your business this 2024?

 If yes, then you're definitely a risk-taker.
-As we all know, running a business in 2021 won't be easy.
+As we all know, running a business today and in the upcoming years won't be easy.

 Here are some stats to support my claim:

 According to the BLS, 20% of businesses fail within the first year.

 Those businesses fail because of a lack of capital or funding.

 As an example, let's look at Compaq.

 Compaq was the largest supplier of PCs during the ’90s.
 Their systems gained popularity because of better graphics and affordable prices.